KMKfw/kmk_firmware/docs/en/contributing.md

 the docs.
 Documentation should be informative but concise.

 ### Styling
 Docs are written and rendered in GitHub Markdown.
-A comprehensive guide to GitHub's Check out this comprehensive [guide to basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) from GitHub's documentation.
+Check out this comprehensive [guide to basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) from GitHub's documentation.

 In particular, KMK's docs should include a title, demarcated with `#`, and subheadings